 My scholarly focus is in the area of trauma and critical care-related pathophysiology.
 In basic science, I was the first to demonstrate that food high in advanced glycation end-products (AGE) and its interaction with the receptor (RAGE) predispose patients for aspiration-induced acute respiratory distress syndrome (ARDS) in trauma.
 In clinical research, I have been pursuing interests in areas of utilization of imaging study in trauma, prevention of blood clot formation in head injury patients, ICU quality improvement.
-I was a co-investigator on NIH-funded grants for evaluation of aspiration biomarkers in trauma and surgery, as well as on an SIS multicenter study on duration of antibiotics for abdominal infection.
+I was a co-investigator on NIH-funded grants for evaluation of aspiration biomarkers in trauma and surgery, as well as on an Surgical Infection Society multicenter study on duration of antibiotics for abdominal infection.
 I have mentored numerous surgical residents and medical students in research, which has led to them receiving national research awards.
-I have a bibliography of 50 peer-reviewed scientific publications and 6 book chapters, in addition to many oral and poster presentations.
+I have a bibliography of 60 peer-reviewed scientific publications and 6 book chapters, in addition to many oral and poster presentations.
 I am an associate editor for the Journal of Surgical Research, and an member of editorial board for many leading surgical journals.

 I have a passion for teaching medical students and residents.
 I find satisfaction in sharing my knowledge, experience and wisdom with those in the training phase of their careers.
 The trainees’ inquiries have helped me stay current in the field, and ultimately help me render the best care to my patients.
 As a surgeon, role model and mentor, I have inspired many medical students to pursue surgery as a career.

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician's research and teaching activities, as well as view credentials, publications, professional involvement and more below.